revature-bubble-mobile/Mobile/general-documentation.md

 ### **JWT**

 Currently, there is no implementation for JWTs which the Web version received from the original backend.
 This was not included because of time constraints.
-However, in the profile data model, 'passkey' does exist that would be the JWT that the original backend should send.
+However, in the profile data model, 'passkey' does exist and that would be the JWT that the original backend would send.

 ## Feature Breakdown